SamaraRen/SamaraRen.github.io/content/publication/wang-kirigami-hydrogels-tutorial-2023/index.md

 - article-journal
 publication: '**Journal of Applied Mechanics**'
 doi: 10.1115/1.4056350
-abstract: 'Abstract             Elastic surfaces that morph between multiple geometrical configurations are of significant engineering value, with applications ranging from the deployment of space-based photovoltaic arrays, the erection of temporary shelters, and the realization of flexible display systems, to understanding the encapsulation
+abstract: 'Elastic surfaces that morph between multiple geometrical configurations are of significant engineering value, with applications ranging from the deployment of space-based photovoltaic arrays, the erection of temporary shelters, and the realization of flexible display systems, to understanding the encapsulation